-A Solo Journey: A Soul's Quest
+A Soul's Quest

 Last year, I had the profound honor of attending and teaching a Fearless Soul workshop in the gorgeous and wild Fort McDowell, Arizona.
 Hosted by Bucket List Retreats, the sessions were clarifying for the attendee’s and for me.
 I recently had the pleasure of being interviewed by the owner and cultivator of Bucket List Retreats on her podcast program called Travel Talk (listen to the full interview here) which explores one of my favorite topics: transformational travel.
 The interview was so delightful, I converted it into a blog.
 I hope you enjoy ~